For Preppers, Papercrete Is The New Concrete

 Things You Need to Know About Papercrete House

 Paper concrete or papercrete homes are not exactly a new concept.
-However, it is undergoing a rapid resurgence and expansion around the world.
+It is undergoing a rapid resurgence and expansion around the world.

 History of Papercrete

-Papercrete was first developed in the late 1920’s.
+Papercrete was first developed in the late 1920s.
 In 1976, John Hall, an art student majoring in sculpture, experimented with paper mache and added gypsum plaster in the mix.
 Papercrete got its name from the very formula used to make it — a mixture of cement with cellulose fiber and water.

-What is a Papercrete?
+What Is Papercrete?

 Papercrete is a building material composed of “re-pulped” paper fiber with clay or Portland cement, or other soil added.
 The material was first patented during the 1920s and experienced a revival during the late 1980s.

 Papercrete as an Alternative for Off-Grid Living

-As with all types of off-the-grid housing alternatives, you may face some red tape building with this material.
+As with all types of off-the-grid housing alternatives, you may face some red tape buildings with this material.
 Folks who live in areas bursting at the seams with permit officers, building inspectors, and zoning departments, must have every step of the project approved.

 There is good news for preppers and homesteading advocates blessed to live in rural regions like the one I call home.
 You can usually just gather your materials and get building, without jumping through all sorts of government hoops.

-Many builders feel that we need to do more testing to determine if a papercrete building alone can support a roof.
+Many builders feel we need to do more testing to determine if a papercrete building alone can support a roof.
 If the paper concrete structure will not house people, the approval process is allegedly a bit more feasible.

 Papercrete is also highly regarded for its insulation properties.
 Walls of paper concrete storage buildings, barns, and homes are typically 10 to 12 inches thick.

 - There are still no hard and fast rules.
 Industry leaders should undoubtedly establish recommended standards in the near future.

 - The primary components are water and almost any type of paper.
-You can use cardboard, stock paper, advertising leaflets, glossy magazine, junk mail or any type of lower-grade paper.
+You can use cardboard papercrete, stock paper, advertising leaflets, glossy magazines, junk mail, or any type of lower-grade paper.

-- Cardboard, waterproof papers, butcher paper, beer cartons, and the like are tougher and won’t easily break down in water.
+- Cardboard, waterproof papers, butcher paper, beer cartons, and the like are tougher and won’t easily break down in the water.
 Magazines, catalogs and other different publications are great.
-Some magazines have a stringy, rubbery, gluey spine, which is also water resistant.
+Some magazines have a stringy, rubbery, gluey spine, which is also water-resistant.
 It can be challenging to break down this type of material while in the process of mixing.
 Strings and tiny pieces of these materials are most of the time present in the final mix.

 - Common additives to the paper concrete mixes, in addition to Portland cement and clay, often include sand, glass, and “fly ash.”